ninezerozeronine/chip-computer/sphinx_docs/language/assembly.rst

 - What happens when you do LOAD [[#123]] A
 - Assembly files with only comments
 - assembly files with only empty lines
+- Passing nothing into a LOAD, e.g LOAD [] A